jaihuayen/homeweb/_pages/about.md

 I am currently an AI Software Engineer in [QNAP](https://www.qnap.com/en).
 My work recently focus on training computer vision (image classification, OCR) models, deployment of model on edge AI runtimes (ONNXRuntime, OpenVINO, RKNPU, Coral Edge TPU), and optimization and deployment of zero-shot language-image model (MCLIP) in [QuMagie](https://www.qnap.com/en-us/software/qumagie) and [QSirch](https://www.qnap.com/en-us/software/qsirch).
 Prior to this position, I was an AI Algorithm Engineer in [TutorABC](https://www.tutorabc.com/site/en_us).
 I worked on data analysis in customer and product data.
 Also, I applied nature language processing (NLP) and computer vision (CV) to consumer’s response, company products, and company services so as to improve user experience and increase company’s revenue.
 Moreover, I started to implement Docker, Airflow ETL process, and CI/CD process to realize MLOps in AI team.

-My research focuses on ecological statistics and biodiversity estimation while I was a graduate student.
-Now my research interests are mainly on statistical machine learning, survival analysis, mobile artificial intelligence models, and zero-shot learning.

 Interview by the NTU Student Console
 =====
 ![Interview](/homeweb/images/invited.png)